 Strong, focused leadership

 This may sound or seem obvious, but let me explain further.
 I have seen many PMOs being led by PMO directors who were basically just the most experienced PM in the group.
 That experience doesn’t make them a good leader.
 Plus, they were often leading projects themselves.
 I consider that to be a mistake.
-If you are dedicated to creating an effective project management office, put a good PMO director in place to lead it and keep him off of projects – except in the most extreme cases where his input is needed to overcome some roadblock or issue.
+If you are dedicated to creating an effective project management office, put a good PMO director in place to lead it and free him up from managing projects – except in the most extreme cases where his input is needed to overcome some roadblock or issue.
 PMs need guidance, training, career development, and accountability.
 The PMO director should already have a full plate just with those responsibilities.

 The long lasting PMO has executive buy-in.
 It is critical for the PMO to really be taken seriously in the organization.
 Companies with PMOs that aren’t supported by executive buy-in may lack funding and may also see key projects being led by special groups created outside of the PMO.
 These will only cause the PMO to be seen as a non-critical entity over time …leading to its eventual demise.